Miley Cyrus Blows Fans Away In Tight Leather Pants While Covering Pink Floyd In Instagram Video

 Cyrus said in the caption for the post that it was the first time she has ever covered “Comfortably Numb.”

-“Getting to perform these songs that are the reason I started making music in the first place feels so RIGHT, FULL CIRCLE as my dad would say,” Cyrus wrote in the caption for the video.
+“Getting to perform these songs that are the reason I started making music in the first place feels so RIGHT, FULL CIRCLE as my dad would say,” Miley wrote in the caption for the video.

-Cyrus said she played some of the covers for herself, but some of them were for the audience, particularly younger generations who had never been exposed the songs that Cyrus dubbed “classics.”
+Cyrus said she played some of the covers for herself, but some of them were for the audience, particularly younger generations who had never been exposed to the songs that Cyrus dubbed “classics.”

-The 26-year-old, who recently made headlines over her separation from her husband, actor Liam Hemsworth, told followers that she hoped they would check out the original songs following hearing her covers.
+Miley, who recently made headlines over her separation from her husband, actor Liam Hemsworth, told followers that she hoped they would check out the original songs following hearing her covers.
 She added that she does her “best” in singing them.

 Delivered To Your INBOX